This page assists undergraduate students who have been admitted to UB as intended or approved nursing majors.

 Typically, new UB freshmen who plan to pursue a degree in nursing will be considered an intended major for their first two years.
 The first four semesters (freshmen and sophomore years) will be spent completing required nursing prerequisite courses and the general education requirements necessary for graduation.
-Students who complete the prerequisites as advised and meet the admission criteria will typically apply to the traditional nursing program (upper division) in the spring of their sophomore year.
+Students who complete the prerequisites as advised and meet the admission criteria will typically apply to the traditional nursing program (upper division) in the winter of their sophomore year.

 Please note that admission is competitive and not guaranteed.